ahmetkurukose/ctlog/README.md

 - `-smtp "host port username password"` - parameters for the SMTP server
 ## Architecture
-For used keywords refer to [Certificate Transparency RFC](https://tools.ietf.org/html/rfc6962) The database consists of 4 tables:
+For used keywords refer to [Certificate Transparency RFC](https://tools.ietf.org/html/rfc6962)

+The database consists of 4 tables:
 - CTLog - pairs of CT log urls and their last downloaded index
 - Monitor - emails of users and the domains they want to monitor
 - Downloaded - CN, DN, SN and SAN of certificates downloaded in the last run of the program
 - Certificate - downloaded certificates of domains that are monitored

-For each log we fetch the previous highest index and we download the STH, that gives us the range and the number of certificates we have to downlaod.
+For each log we fetch the previous highest index and we download the STH, that gives us the range and the number of certificates we have to download.

 For each log we distribute the range to the downloaders, who we launch in parallel using goroutines.